 What is the course about?

-This course is about improving your knowledge and appreciation of Greek in one of its greatest playwrights.
+This course is about improving your knowledge and appreciation of Greek in one of its greatest playwrights, and two great prose-writers and philosophers.
 It is about deepening your understanding of the language, and enlarging your enjoyment.

 What will we cover?